sveri/closp/README.md

 ## FAQ

-### Running `lein figwheel` fails with `...No such var: ana/forms-seq*...`

-The complete error message is:

-    clojure.lang.Compiler$CompilerException: java.lang.RuntimeException: No such var: ana/forms-seq*, compiling:(figwheel_sidecar/utils.clj:49:21)

-This issue is tracked in https://github.com/sveri/closp/issues/20.
-According to the reporter upgrading to leiningen 2.5.3 fixed it for him.
-If it does not for you, please reopen the issue.

 ### Could not find template closp on the classpath.

 This occurs when you run `lein new closp ...` with an older leiningen version.
 Please upgrade to the latest one.